Lynette Clarke Death -Dead - Obituary - Cause of Death : Lynette Clarke has Died . - Deaths & Obituaries

 Lynette Clarke Death -Dead – Obituary – Cause of Death : Lynette Clarke has Died .

-Lynette Clarke has died , according to the following statements posted on social media on February 19.
-2021.
+The above mentioned individual has died , according to the following statements posted on social media.

-Really sad to hear that lovely Lynette Clarke (recently in both Bridgerton and It’s A Sin) is no longer with us.
-I literally never heard her speak a bad word of anyone.
-That is unheard of in this business. pic.twitter.com/EogYIZgXHv
+RT @pryorandy: So very sad to hear that #LynetteClarke has passed.
+She played the Nurse on the desk when Colin goes to see Henry in hospital in #ItsASin She was a lovely, lovely woman.Read More

 OUR TEAM